swedenconnect/signature-validation/README.md

 ```

 The `recacheGracePeriod` parameter indicates the time in milliseconds before a recently cached CRL is allowed to be re-cached.
-If the time since last re-cache is less than this time, no re-cacheing is performed even if the re-cache function is called.
+If the time since last re-cache is less than this time, no re-caching is performed even if the re-cache function is called.

 #### Validity Checker